raindropdevs/RaindropTwigLoaderBundle/README.md

+### WARNING: THIS BUNDLE IS NOT YET READY FOR PRODUCTION USE.
+ALL TESTS ARE MISSING AND THERE ARE ISSUES WITH OTHER BUNDLES INTEGRATION

 # Raindrop Twig Loader Bundle

 This bundle adds database support for twig templates.
 It substitutes Twig_Loader_FileSystem with Twig_Loader_Chain and appends Database and FileSystem loader.